Cable vs Streaming: Cut the Cord or Buy a Bundle?

 - Data caps.
 A high number of users and streaming devices will mean that you will likely need to upgrade your internet service or change your internet service provider (ISP) if they try to cap your viewing.

 - Sports aren’t cheap.
-If you need specific channels, such as sports channels like NFL, your price is going to increase substantially if you try to avoid cable.
+If you need specific channels, such as sports channels like NBA League Pass, your price can increase substantially if you try to avoid cable.

 Internet Without Cable: Data Caps